vkbansal/eslint-plugin-jsx-control-statements/docs/rules/jsx-if-require-condition.md

-# If tag must contain condition attribute (jsx-if-condition)
+# If tag must contain condition attribute (jsx-if-require-condition)

 Warn if `If` tag is missing `condition` attribute.